 Investigations of energy and its sustainable use can be undertaken within the context of science, technology and geography.
-Energy audits area a valuable tool and use skills in working scientifically and working mathematically.
+Energy audits are a valuable tool and use skills in working scientifically and working mathematically.

-There are three types of energy audits typically used in schools to assess your current situation – analysing energy bills, auditing of appliances and recording daily energy use.
+There are three types of energy audits typically used by schools to assess their current situation – analysing energy bills, auditing of appliances and recording daily energy use.
 Download the Guide to conducting a school energy audit – Stages 2 to 5 (DOCX 140KB).

 Use the school’s energy bills to analyse the school’s energy use.
 Identify baseline consumption and seasonal patterns of energy use.